Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) is undoubtedly experiencing an epoch of unparalleled accomplishments.
-In particular, Machine Learning (ML) approaches to AI ---i.e., methods based on mathematical and statistical tools that enable automated systems to learn patterns from data--- are fostering the development of numerous fruitful applications in an incredibly broad range of fields, including computer vision, predictive analytics, and natural language processing.
+Artificial Intelligence~(AI) is experiencing an epoch of unparalleled accomplishments.
+In particular, Machine Learning~(ML) approaches to AI ---i.e., methods based on mathematical and statistical tools that enable automated systems to learn patterns from data--- are fostering the development of numerous fruitful applications in an incredibly broad range of fields, including computer vision, predictive analytics, and natural language processing.

-In the recent years, increasing attention is being devoted to the risks that AI and, more broadly, Automated Decision-Making (ADM), inevitably brings with it.
+In the recent years, increasing attention is being devoted to the risks that AI and, more broadly, Automated Decision-Making~(ADM), inevitably brings with it.
 One of such risks is that ADM systems, and ML approaches in particular, are prone to learning from data a wide range of historical and social biases, and to repeating and amplifying them at a scale that is challenging to monitor and regulate.
 With the term fair-AI, or fair-ML, the literature usually denotes the relatively recent area of research committed to study how to assess and correct biases involved in algorithmic decision-making processes.
 The 2023 Stanford AI Index report~\citep{HAIindex2023}, on the basis of data about paper submissions to top-level conferences, says ``Interest in AI ethics continues to skyrocket''.

 Along with this raising attention from the academic world, concerns for the increasing use and diffusion of AI and ADM systems in many industrial sectors emerged from ever broader layers of society.
 The issue of ethics in AI started gaining popularity, usually under umbrella terms such as ``Trustworthy AI'' or ``Responsible AI''.
-In AI-related contexts (both academics and non-academics), several \emph{suitcase words} began to be broadly utilised, such as ``bias'', ``fairness'', ``interpretability'' and so on~\citep{lipton2018troubling}.
+In AI-related contexts, several \emph{suitcase words} began to be widely used, such as ``bias'', ``fairness'', ``interpretability'', etc.~\citep{lipton2018troubling}.

-More concretely, the AI Index report~\citep{HAIindex2023}, based on AIAAIC\footnote{AI, Algorithmic, and Automation Incidents and Controversies, \href{https://www.aiaaic.org/home}{www.aiaaic.org/home}.} data, highlights that the number of reported incidents related to the ethical misuse of AI is rapidly rising.
+More concretely, the 2024 Stanford AI Index report~\citep{HAIindex2024}, based on AI Incident Datbase,\footnote{\href{https://incidentdatabase.ai/}{incidentdatabase.ai}.} highlights that the number of reported incidents related to the ethical misuse of AI is rapidly rising.